 The KIT-Maryland MEG Lab

 The KIT-Maryland Magnetoencephalography Center at College Park, a campus-wide facility, is the result of a collaboration between the University of Maryland and the Kanazawa Institute of Technology (KIT), Japan.
-The resources of the center, which are available to the University of Maryland community, have been housed by the Department of Linguistics since 2001.
+The resources of the center, which are available to the University of Maryland community, have been housed at the Maryland Neuroimaging Center since 2014.

 Magnetoencephalography (MEG) is a technique for recording brain activity.
 The MEG device allows fully non-invasive measurements of neuronal activity in the brain, by recording magnetic fields at 160 different sites around the head, and provides precise spatiotemporal localization of brain responses.